Khelein Hum Jee Jaan Sey (soundtrack): Track listing

 The complete track listing of the soundtrack was released on the same day of the music launch, on the film’s official Facebook page.

 Reception

 The soundtrack album met with generally positive reviews from the critics.
 Bollywood Hungama, rated the album 3 out of 5 and quoted it as "Music here is not bad by any means but it is not instant coffee" and overall "Khelein Hum Jee Jaan Sey is a good quality album".
 Rediff.com gave the album 3.5 out of 5 and said "The soundtrack of Khelein Hum Jee Jaan Sey lends an inexplicable satisfaction that comes from seeing a movie".
-Planet Bollywood, praised Sen's work and quoted as "Sohail Sen delivers the goods!
-He’s stuck to the genre and has done terrifically well in that too", rating it 7 out of 10.
 Music Aloud said, "Seeing that Gowariker already had Lagaan, Sohail Sen ran a serious risk of falling under Lagaan's shadow in Khelein Hum Jee Jaan Sey, but he has come out wonderfully, even shaking off What's Your Raashee? blues in the process.
 Hat's off!", giving it 8.5 out of 10.